DavidVargasxyz/davidvargasxyz.github.io/content/booknotes/The Relationship Handbook.md

 Understanding these principles enables the couple to create and maintain a sense of well-being and to feel warm and respectful toward each other, even in hard times.

-According to the couple’s needs, the counselor discusses relationship-related subjects such as what the past really is, how to forgive and forget, how to use feeling as a compass of relationship well being and how compatibility is the result of the feeling, not the cause
+According to the couple’s needs, the counselor discusses relationship-related subjects such as what the past really is, how to forgive and forget, how to use feeling as a compass of relationship well being and how compatibility is the result of the feeling, not the cause.

-To get a fresh start in a marriage, we must know that the so-called “issues” in a marriage are symptoms and not causes of disharmony
+To get a fresh start in a marriage, we must know that the so-called “issues” in a marriage are symptoms and not causes of disharmony.

-a misunderstanding of the deeper dynamics of a relationship
+A misunderstanding of the deeper dynamics of a relationship.

-compatibility has to do with how you think and feel and not with how different you are
+Compatibility has to do with how you think and feel and not with how different you are.

-THE COMPATIBILITY MYTH
+### THE COMPATIBILITY MYTH

 Don’t personalities have to be compatible for a marriage to be successful?

-A couple must feel compatible and close for a marriage to work
+A couple must feel compatible and close for a marriage to work.

-Complementary and incompatible are two conclusions about the same situation, two sides of the same coin
+Complementary and incompatible are two conclusions about the same situation, two sides of the same coin.

-When differences are viewed with respect, partners are viewed as complementary
+When differences are viewed with respect, partners are viewed as complementary.

-Respect and affinity are the feelings that turn the personality differences into assets in a relationship
+Respect and affinity are the feelings that turn the personality differences into assets in a relationship.

 Thoughts of incompatibility are a sign that the respect and affinity level in the relationship has slipped.
 It is always humbling to realize that today’s incompatibility was yesterday’s refreshing difference.”

 The two perspectives are just one thought apart.

-HOW THOUGHT CREATES INCOMPATIBILITY
+### HOW THOUGHT CREATES INCOMPATIBILITY

-to be close to our mates and enjoy their company.
+To be close to our mates and enjoy their company.
 Closeness, a warm feeling of affinity, is the cake and the frosting.

-dissimilar values and economic incompatibility don’t matter if the emotional connection is there
+Dissimilar values and economic incompatibility don’t matter if the emotional connection is there.

-Warm feelings give people a positive outlook
+Warm feelings give people a positive outlook.

-It is only when we lose good feelings that the qualities we think we want in a mate become important to us
+It is only when we lose good feelings that the qualities we think we want in a mate become important to us.

 In fact, the number and strength of our wants is an excellent indicator of relationship well-being.

 When we start to feel we are not getting what we want in our marriage, we know our level of intimacy is low.

-Being close helps us to get the things we want, such as a good sexual relationship or material luxury, because intimacy leads to good teamwork
+Being close helps us to get the things we want, such as a good sexual relationship or material luxury, because intimacy leads to good teamwork.

-Closeness brings out the best in each person
+Closeness brings out the best in each person.

 It also inspires both partners to attend to the things that are important to their mates, making it easier to realize their joint and individual goals.

-It is the thought of incompatibility that creates the feeling of incompatibility
+It is the thought of incompatibility that creates the feeling of incompatibility.

-natural compatibility is upset by negative thoughts and judgments
+Natural compatibility is upset by negative thoughts and judgments.

-If I am with a person and I entertain negative thoughts about how that person lives or is, my positive feelings begin to disappear
+If I am with a person and I entertain negative thoughts about how that person lives or is, my positive feelings begin to disappear.

-When people are insecure, what they want and don’t want feels a lot more compelling to them
+When people are insecure, what they want and don’t want feels a lot more compelling to them.

-But when our spirits are high, we’re more understanding
+But when our spirits are high, we’re more understanding.

 We can see both sides more easily.
 We see that “issues” are not as important in the grand scheme of things as we thought they were.

 In other words, it’s normal for us to be stubborn when we’re in a low mood and magnanimous when we’re in a higher frame of mind.

 The cake is feeling contented inside.
 In your marriage, the cake is sharing good feelings as a couple.
 But couples can lose sight of the closeness in their marriage when they search for the specific conditions they think they want.
-Often, the only reason they want those specific conditions is that they assume they will bring more love
+Often, the only reason they want those specific conditions is that they assume they will bring more love.

-be careful not to hurt each other’s feelings over the issue
+Be careful not to hurt each other’s feelings over the issue.

-We have to be more gentle with each other and more open

-just to enjoy each other
+We have to be more gentle with each other and more open just to enjoy each other.

 Thoughts of compatibility or incompatibility are a compass that reacts to your level-of-closeness to the other person.
-When you are feeling close to your mate, you will entertain thoughts about how compatible you are.
+When you are feeling close to your mate, you will not entertain thoughts about how compatible you are.

-Remember that today’s incompatibilities were yesterday’s refreshing differences
+Remember that today’s incompatibilities were yesterday’s refreshing differences.

 Those differences represent opportunities to learn from each other.
-If you take the role of the student, the respect you show your mate will raise the level of the relationship
+If you take the role of the student, the respect you show your mate will raise the level of the relationship.

-communication enhances a relationship that is on track.
+Communication enhances a relationship that is on track.
 If a relationship is off track, communication is, at best, like brushing your teeth right before you eat candy.

 At worst, communication is tantamount to brushing your teeth with a tooth brush dipped in plaque.

-THE COMMUNICATION MYTH
+### THE COMMUNICATION MYTH

 Doesn’t clear communication automatically improve the quality of a relationship?

-THE GRAIN OF TRUTH
+**THE GRAIN OF TRUTH**

-Positive communication does deepen the feeling between two people
+Positive communication does deepen the feeling between two people.

-THE CHANGE OF HEART
+**THE CHANGE OF HEART**

 The couple told the counselor they had a “communication problem.”
 They said they had bad feelings toward each other.
 The counselor responded, “It’s a good thing your communication is poor.
 Just think how terrible you’d feel if you could get your ill feelings across to each other.”
 The counselor then helped the couple find a close, warm feeling in their relationship—he facilitated a change of heart.
 When they felt close, they saw the problem in their relationship was the feeling, not the communication.

 Communication is a pipe through which feelings pass.
 If the feelings are positive, the relationship will be uplifted.
-If they are negative, the couple’s level of closeness will drop
+If they are negative, the couple’s level of closeness will drop.

 In a relationship, then, the quality of feelings that passes through the communication pipe determines the state of that union.
 What brings new closeness and goodwill to a relationship is more positive feelings—not more talk.
 Good feelings are expressed in all kinds of ways besides talk.
-They radiate from your presence
+They radiate from your presence.

-When we communicate from drunkenness, anger or happiness, what we say can only be understood within the context of that state of mind
+When we communicate from drunkenness, anger or happiness, what we say can only be understood within the context of that state of mind.

 If the two of you start a discussion at 7:10 P.M. and at 7:30 you feel closer, you are making progress.
 Your level of closeness is a moment-to-moment measure of your progress.

 There is no such thing as a productive discussion that alienates its parties.

 There is no such thing as an unproductive discussion that brings two people closer together.

-communication takes care of itself.
+Communication takes care of itself.
 It’s the feelings that need to be tended to.

 Each of you is probably seeing things a little bit differently than before, a little more optimistically.
 (They nod.)
 If you share these positive thoughts, they will help the relationship to spiral up.
 Believe me, these positive thoughts are just as real as the negative thoughts.
-It’s only force of habit that makes you dismiss positive thoughts and stick with the negative
+It’s only force of habit that makes you dismiss positive thoughts and stick with the negative.

 You have to learn to trust it.
-Any time you can share hopeful, high-spirited thoughts, your relationship will benefit
+Any time you can share hopeful, high-spirited thoughts, your relationship will benefit.

 Positive thoughts are just as real as negative thoughts and feelings.
 In fact, they’re more real!
 Negative thoughts are always associated with fears of the future and negative memories of the past, and only the present is real.

+## Left off here

 You don’t have to feel this way all the time to have a good marriage.
 You just have to remember that when you slip into the doldrums, your thoughts and perceptions will go with you.
 If that happens, don’t take your thoughts too seriously.